appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

   <figcaption align = "center"><i>Create a new query on the datasource</i></figcaption>
 </figure>

 2. Click the **Select** query template from the list of query commands.
-It populates the query editor with the fetch query to pull ten records from the `users` database table.
+It populates the query editor with a fetch query to pull ten records from the `users` database table.

 3. Rename the query from **Query1** to `getUsers`.